Careers are dicey things, aren’t they?

-We can easily avoid the professional pitfalls we know, but what about the ones we don’t?
+We can easily avoid the professional mistakes we know, but what about the ones we don’t?

 (This post might contain affiliate links.
-Check out my disclosure policy here!)
+Check out our disclosure policy here!)

-Linda Babcock, author of Women Don’t Ask, says this actually has a snowball effect.
+Linda Babcock, author of Ask for it, says this actually has a snowball effect.